Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Recent Performances

-- In last week's game against the Titans, Waddle was targeted seven times and racked up three catches for 47 yards (15.7 yards per reception).
+- Waddle put together a 47-yard performance against the Titans last week on three catches (15.7 yards per catch) while being targeted seven times.

-- Waddle has recorded 139 receiving yards (46.3 per game) and one touchdown, hauling in 13 passes on 19 targets in his last three games.
+- In his last three games, Waddle has racked up 46.3 yards per game with one touchdown, hauling in 13 passes on 19 targets.

 Waddle's Miami Teammates